jknichel/ticker-slash-command/README.md

 An open source Mixmax slash command written for an interview project.

+The code here is adapted from Mixmax's slash command development example, which you can find here: https://github.com/mixmaxhq/giphy-example-slash-command.

 How to run:
 1) Install with npm install
 2) Run with npm start